stclaird/cloudIPtoDB/README.md

 One thing though, for this to work you do need to convert your IP address to an integer before running a query.
 For example, if you want to know if the IP address `177.71.207.129` is within one of the CIDR records stored in the database:

-Firstly you need to convert this IPv4 address to a decimal integer, which is 2974273409 and then perform the following query:
+Firstly, you need to convert this IPv4 address to a decimal integer, which is 2974273409.
+Once you have the IP as an integer and then perform the following query:

 ```
 SELECT cloudplatform, net